microsoft/pxt-arcade/docs/courses/csintro3/intro/user-input.md

     }
 }

 let intro: string = "Hello!
-This is my Space Game!" game.splash(intro);
+This is my Space Game!";
+game.splash(intro);
 let name: string = game.askForString("What is your name?");